 How many seconds does it take to get a job?
 If you know the answer, you have got the job!
 I am not joking.
 Countless studies have told us that interviewers usually decide to hire within the first 90 seconds of an interview.
-Enough time to impress them with your clothing and the way you carry them.
+Enough time to impress them with your clothes and how you carry them.

-Facebook CEO Mark Zuckerberg is seen always in a grey t-shirt.
-That is, almost always.
-But, when he had to impress in a senate hearing he wore a suit.
-Good dressing style conveys to the interviewer that you consider the meeting and the job important.
-So you can say what you wear is an important element in the selection criteria for a job.
-Your personality and your suitability for a job are indeed the most important elements but that can be so much aided by a brilliant first impression with the right clothes can help a lot.
+A good dressing style conveys to the interviewer that you consider the meeting and the job important.
+So what you wear is an important element in the selection criteria for a job.
+Your personality and your suitability for a job are indeed the most important elements, ofcourse, but a brilliant first impression with the right clothes can help a lot.

 Here are some pointers on how to ace the interview with your conservative and professional dressing style.